janaagaard75/janaagaard75.github.io/README.md

 - Move /feed.xml to /blog/feed.xml.
 - Tags.
 - Minimum page height.
+- Link to the page with the Node.js version.
 - Publish.
 - Align the numbered list and the bullets. <https://jsbin.com/tuxiwuh/edit?html,output>